 The winter cold brings enough misery, with cold and flu season, icy temperatures, and the consistent need for deicer.
-But on top of sickness and the bitter cold, it can also usher in a specific plumbing program – frozen pipes.
+But on top of sickness and the awful cold, it can also usher in a particular plumbing program – frozen pipes.

-When the weather turns and the temperature dips below freezing and the water in your pipes freeze and swell, it can result in anything from a tiny leak, to a complete flooding of your home.
-HouseLogic.com published that water damage from burst pipes is one of the most common homeowners insurance claims, with the average claim costing around $5000.
+When the weather turns and the temperature dips below freezing and the water in your pipes freeze and expand, it can cause anything from a tiny leak, to a complete flooding of your home.
+HouseLogic.com published that water damage from burst pipes is one of the most common homeowners insurance claims, with the standard claim costing around $5000.

 So what can you do in the event you think your pipes might be frozen?
 Aramendia Plumbing, Heating and Air is here to with some tips.

 If you notice a water line covered in frost or any swelling within the pipe, that it’s a pretty clear sign that your water pipe is frozen.
 While it sounds pretty straightforward to know if your water lines are frozen, keep in mind not all plumbing pipes are visible.
 If you turn on the shower and the water isn’t flowing, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also a sign that your pipes might be frozen.